rokath/trice/docs/Common.md

 ![life.gif](./README.media/life.gif)

 See [triceCheck.c](https://github.com/rokath/trice/blob/master/srcTrice.C/triceCheck.c) for reference.
 The trices can come mixed from inside interrupts (light blue `ISR:...`) or from normal code.
-For usage with a RTOS protect TRICE* against breaks.
+For usage with a RTOS trices are protected against breaks (CRITICAL_SECTION).
 Regard the differences in the read SysTick values inside the GIF above These differeces are the MCU clocks needed for one trice (~0,25µs@48MHz).

 Use the `-color off` switch for piping output in a file.